May 24, 2020

 The Asheville Bed & Breakfast Association has a reputation for hospitality above and beyond the standards set by other accommodations.
 With the advent of COVID-19, we have developed enhanced standards for safety and cleanliness with guidance from public health authorities including the CDC.

-In accordance with Phase 2 Buncombe County Stay Safe Stay Smart Order through June 26, we adopt these 3 principles to protect our guests and employees.
+In accordance with Phase 2 Buncombe County Stay Safe Stay Smart Order, we adopt these 3 principles to protect our guests and employees.

 - Wash Your Hands or Use Hand Sanitizer